designercrack-777/VERN/README.md

 ## Status

 **Current version: v0.6 — Specification complete.
-Interpreter build beginning.**

-The specification is implementation-ready. v0.6 is the final specification version before interpreter development begins.
-The recommended build order is documented in `VERN_Next_Steps_v0_6.md`.
+Interpreter complete.
+Packaged and installed.**

+VERN is a working programming language.
+The v0.6 interpreter implements every feature in the specification.
+A standalone Windows executable (`vern.exe`) is built and installed.
+Six example programs run correctly.
+All 267 automated tests pass.

+The next phase covers documentation, distribution, licensing, standard library, and ecosystem development.
+See `VERN_Next_Steps_Post_v0_6.md` for the full forward paths document.

 ---